nglasl/silverstripe-misdirection/README.md

 ![link-mapping](images/misdirection-link-mapping.png)

-The link mapping with the highest priority and greatest specificity will either hook into a page not found or replace the default automated URL handling.
-However, should there be multiple matches, the most recently created link mapping will be ignored.
+The link mapping with the highest priority and greatest specificity will replace any default automated URL handling out of the box, however this can be limited to only match against a page not found.
+When there are multiple matches, the most recently created link mapping will be ignored.
 This default behaviour may be configured to the opposite:

 ```yaml
 LinkMapping:
   priority: 'ASC'
 ```

-These can be used for applications such as applications such as legacy page redirection, vanity URLs, or redirection based on specific URL patterns.
+These can be used for applications such as legacy page redirection, vanity URLs, or redirection based on specific URL patterns.

 #### Site Tree